raspberrypilearning/from-me-to-you/en/step_2.md

 **Digital making** is learning about technology by making things.
 Digital making starts with an idea of something to make.
 The idea for this project is a digital, interactive card that you can send to someone.
 It's best to start small and simple and keep adding to your project until you're happy with it.

-The process looks like this:
+The process looks like this: **When we have the agreed graphic to represent the Framework we may put it here!**

 ```blocks3
 when green flag clicked